Campus Box 1114

 In addition, I completed a major collaborative research project on structural adjustment, export agriculture, and political violence in highland Guatemala, which culminated in a coauthored book, Broccoli and Desire: Global Connections and Maya Struggles in Postwar Guatemala.
 Tracking the commodity chain of the global broccoli trade, this book connects affluent American consumers concerned about their health and diet with Maya farmers desiring and struggling for something better.
 Broccoli is a starting point for a broader analysis of the social production of power and desire at multiple levels, such as shifting frameworks of international trade, discourses about health and nutrition, and the vastly uneven worlds that consumers and producers inhabit.

 Peter Benson (2015) Assessing “Corporate Social Responsibility” in the Tobacco Industry.
-In: Twenty-First Century Corporate Social Responsibility: Debates and Dilemmas in Corporate-Led Development and Human Rights.
-Charlotte Walker-Said, ed.
+In: Corporate Social Responsibility?: Human Rights in the New Global Economy.
+Charlotte Walker-Said and John D. Kelly, eds.
 Chicago: University of Chicago Press.

 Peter Benson (2014) Philip Morris, the FDA, and the Paradoxes of Corporate Social Responsibility.
-In: Markets and Moralities: Anthropological Engagements with Economics and Economies.
+In: Cash on the Table: Markets, Values, and Moral Economies, pp. 211-226.
 Edward F. Fischer, ed.
 Santa Fe, NM: School for Advanced Research Press.

 Peter Benson (2014) Corporate Paternalism and the Problem of Harmful Products.
 PoLAR: Political and Legal Anthropology Review 37(2):218-230.